angular/angular/aio/content/guide/reactive-forms.md

 ### Display the form array in the template

-Now that your model defines the aliases `FormArray`, add it to the template for user input.
+After you define the aliases `FormArray` in your model, you must add it to the template for user input.
 Similar to the `formGroupName` input provided by the `FormGroupNameDirective`, a `formArrayName` binds communication from the `FormArray` to the template with the `FormArrayNameDirective`.
 Add the template HTML below after the closing `formGroupName` `<div>` element.

 <code-example path="reactive-forms/src/app/profile-editor/profile-editor.component.html" region="formarrayname" linenums="false" title="src/app/profile-editor/profile-editor.component.html (aliases form array template)">

 </code-example>

 The `*ngFor` directive is used to iterate over the `FormControl`s provided by the aliases `FormArray`.
-Since `FormArray` elements are unnamed, you assign the index to the `i` variable and pass it to each control to bind the to the `formControlName` input.
+Since `FormArray` elements are unnamed, you assign the _index_ to the `i` variable and pass it to each control to bind the to the `formControlName` input.
 This allows you to track each individual control when calculating the status and value of the root control.

 <figure>
   <img src="generated/images/guide/reactive-forms/profile-editor-4.png" alt="Profile Editor Aliases">